 If you have trouble getting a free voter ID card or have any questions about the identification requirements, contact your county registrar’s or election office, or the secretary of state’s Elections Division at 404-656-2871 or toll-free at 844-753-7825.
 TTY callers can dial 404-656-1787.

 This guide, originally published on Aug.
-3, was updated on Aug.
-10 with new information on early voting.
+3, was updated on Nov.
+12 with new information about the runoff election.